Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Introduction

 Our research on the DC bilevel program is motivated by a number of important applications in model selection and hyperparameter learning.
 Recently in the statistical learning, the regularization parameters has been successfully used, e.g., in the least absolute shrinkage and selection operator (lasso) method for regression and support vector machines (SVMs) for classification.
 However the regularization parameters have to be set {\it a priori} and the choice of these parameters dramatically affects results on the model selection.
 The most commonly used method for selecting these parameters is the so-called $T$-fold cross validation.
-By $T$-fold cross validation, a data set $\Omega$ is partitioned into $T$ pairwise disjoint subsets called the validation sets $\Omega_{val}^t$, $t=1,\dots, T$.
+By $T$-fold cross validation, a data set $\Omega$ is {randomly} partitioned into $T$ pairwise disjoint subsets called the validation sets $\Omega_{val}^t$, $t=1,\dots, T$.
 For each fold $t=1,\dots, T$, a subset of $\Omega$ denoted by $\Omega_{trn}^t:= \Omega\backslash\Omega_{val}^t$ is used for training and the validation set $\Omega_{val}^t$ is used for testing the result.
-Take the lasso problem for example, suppose the data set $\Omega=\{ (\mathbf{a}_j,b_j)\}_{j=1}^\ell $ where $\mathbf{a}_j \in \mathbb{R}^{n }$ and $b_j\in \mathbb{R}$.
-For each $\lambda>0$ and each $t=1,\dots, T$, the following lasso problem can be solved.
+Take the SVM problem for example, suppose the data set $\Omega=\{ (\mathbf{a}_j,b_j)\}_{j=1}^\ell $ where $\mathbf{a}_j \in \mathbb{R}^{n},$ and the labels $b_j = \pm 1$ indicate the class membership.
+For each hyperparameters $\lambda>0, \bar{\mathbf{w}}$ and each fold $t=1,\dots, T$, the following SVM problem can be solved.